netdata/netdata/docs/Running-behind-nginx.md

 ## Why Nginx

+- By default, Nginx is fast and lightweight out of the box.

-Nginx is used and useful in cases when you do not want to access Netdata via the default `IP ADDRESS:19999`.
+- Nginx is used and useful in cases when you want to access different instances of Netdata from a single server.

-With Nginx, the data is accessed via human-readable domains such as `example.com` or `sub.example.com`.

-By default, Nginx is fast and lightweight out of the box.
+- Password-protect access to Netdata, until distributed authentication is implemented via the Netdata cloud Sign In mechanism.

+- A proxy was necessary to encrypt the communication to netdata, until v1.16.0, which provided TLS (HTTPS) support.

 ### Nginx configuration file